Hejtmus/svelte-lightbox/README.md

 #### `<GalleryController>`

-Layout with image space, left and right arrow, internal logic of gallery.
+Layout with image space, left and right arrow, keyboard handling of gallery.
+It reads the gallery state created by `createGallery`.

+#### `createGallery` and `swipeNavigation`

+`createGallery` holds the state a gallery shares with its thumbnails and images, and shares it downwards.
+`swipeNavigation` is the attachment turning drags on the element holding the images into moves through the gallery.

 #### `<PreviousImageButton>` and `<NextImageButton>`